msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

 - To create Cosmos DB trigger using Azure functions:
   - Portal -> function app -> create new function
   - add function -> Azure cosmos db trigger
+- Notes
+  - Containers are ***fundamental unit of scalability*** for cosmos DB
+    - containers are unit of scalability for both provisioned throughput and storage
+    - container is horizontally partitioned and then replicated across multiple regions.
+  - Cosmos db hierarchy
+    - Accounts -> Databases -> Containers -> Items
+    - One account can have one or multiple databases
+    - database == namespace
+  - Cosmos Items
+    - Document in a collection(Mongo)
+    - row in table(SQL)
+    - node or edge in graph(Gremlin)